Beautiful and intriguing. If you’re looking for the best bookstores in Australia, we’ve found them.

 Petrarch's Bookshop

 Named after the Italian poet Petrarca, Petrarch’s Bookshop is Launceston’s top spot for book shopping.
+Despite not being in Hobart, Petrarch’s is still worth the mention.
 Whether you’re looking for a new popular novel, an old classic in hardcover or even some local inspiration, Petrarch’s should be top of your mind.
-This is one bookstore in Australia you must visit in 2023!
+This is one bookstore in Australia you must visit in 2024!

 More info